 So my play Babel’s Cupid has just been announced as one of the three runners-up for the Yale Drama Series Prize 2021.
 Over the moon, me.
 Many thanks to judge Paula Vogel and Yale Drama Series, and huge congratulations to the winner Rachel Lynnet, as well as my fellow runners-up Molly Bicks and Francisco Mendoza.

-Babel’s Cupid is a Sleepdogs project (much of my writing is, even if only in the earliest development stages) and given that Tanuja and I often build up our projects over fairly lengthy stretches of time, I thought it might be ‘interesting’ and maybe even, who knows, “fun” to chart the journey Babel’s Cupid has been on so far.
+Babel’s Cupid is a project developed by Sleepdogs (much of my writing is, even if only in the earliest stages) and given that Tanuja and I often build up our ideas over fairly lengthy stretches of time, I thought it might be ‘interesting’ and maybe even, who knows, “fun” to chart the journey Babel’s Cupid has been on so far.

 As part of my Bristol University studies in Theatre, Film and Television I do a module in ‘Representations of Gender and Sexuality’.
 It’s led by Simon Jones – also known as co-founder of, and writer of texts for, the performance group Bodies In Flight.
 While devising our end-of-module production I pitch an idea about a love triangle where two lovers share no common language, and need an interpreter to make their entire relationship possible.
 Simon finds this idea reasonably interesting.
 My fellow students find it reasonably not.
 The idea is not included in the show.